christhetree/mod_discovery/docs/README.md

-Website for "Differentiable All-pole Filters for Time-varying Audio Systems".
+Website for "Modulation Discovery with Differentiable Digital Signal Processing".